This tutorial is part of the Getting started with IBM Cloud Pak for Data learning path.

 Expand the Field Operations tab and drag and drop the Type node onto the canvas.
 Connect the Data Asset node with the Type node, then double-click on the Type node to make the necessary configurations.

 Click on Read Values.
 Once the read operation completes, check that the measure and role for each field is correct.
-Change the role of churn from
+Change the role of Risk from Input to Target, then click Save to close the tab.

 Step 6.
 Train the ML model